 19 An additional concern is that the results could be driven by firms in a few states with particularly low or high proportions of relationship loans.
-To address this, we conduct robustness checks in which we discard observations from states with the lowest and highest REL_EXIST proportions in our sample (<0.3 and \ge 0.7, respectively).
+To address this, we conduct robustness checks in which we discard observations from states with the lowest and highest REL_EXIST proportions in our sample (<0.3 and \geq 0.7, respectively).
 After removing these potential outliers, our main findings remain materially unchanged.
 Not tabulated for brevity.
+20 We obtain similar results using four or five neighboring loans.